 In another area where low rates of reading to young children were identified, they invested in more library resources and set up schemes to encourage parents to read with their children.
 In another area where low rates of school readiness among Latino children were identified, the council put resources into building capacity via a community based organisation so the Latino children were better prepared for school.
 Other communities have (as you might expect) used the data in grant applications to gain funding for initiatives to address some of the issues highlighted.

 In terms of implementing the changes and addressing some of the issues highlighted in the data, we agreed on the need to 'break down silos' and the need for integrated working across sectors.
 Sandy said, "when it comes to talking about disparities, language and the way concepts are framed is really important in terms of getting people [policy makers, funders] to listen.
-Talking about ‘fairness’ and ‘opportunity’ tends to get their attention more that just talking about ‘problems’ or ‘needs"
+Talking about ‘fairness’ and ‘opportunity’ tends to get their attention more that just talking about ‘problems’ or ‘needs".

 I also noticed the sub-title of the 2008 Communities Count report is "A Report on the Strengths of King County Communities" - clearly displaying an asset and strength based approach to the work.